kishanhari54/scaler_backend_springboot_project/src/Java-SpringBoot.md

                 **  Will create only one giant table **  Table created will have columns of parent class and all of its child tables as well.
                 ** It is fast , but not all records are filled for each record ,hence wastage of storage happens.

+# Cardinality Mappings in Databases
+  * Different Cardinality
+  *
+    1. One  : One
+    2. One  : Many
+    3. Many : One
+    4. Many : Many

+    *   Example  :     1   : 1
+                    Product:Category
+                       M   : 1
+    *   To Define Same relation between two different Entity, We need to pass (mappedBy) as input to OneToMany Annotation
+    *   To Fetch only Parent entity and Child Entity :use @OneToMany(fetchType=EAGER) with child entity, by default its "lazy"